 To help limit closures and develop cooperative attitudes between backwoods travelers, as users of 4-wheel drive sport utility vehicles, it’s critical to bring common courtesy and proper trail use ethics with you on the trail.
 Don’t leave home without them!
 All 4-wheelers must share responsibility for using public lands.

-- Operate motor vehicles as slow as possible, but as fast as necessary.
+- Operate motor vehicles as slowly as possible, but as fast as necessary.

 - Be prepared.
 Have proper maps and equipment.
 Know how to use them.